Research | Open | Open Peer Review | Published:

 A second question aimed to deepen the usefulness of the TB sensor; in fact, responders had to decide to whom the TB is most useful; multiple choices were allowed.
 This question showed a rate of responders of 100%.
 35.3% of the responders consider the TB useful for parents, 56.9% consider it useful for patients, and 86.5% state that the TB sensor is useful for physicians.
 Only 0.6% answered “for none” and 1.2% answered “others.”
 When considering the combined answers, we obtained the following rates: the TB is considered useful for both parents and patients by 22.5% of responders, for physicians and patients by 46.5% of responders, and for physicians and parents by 31.1% of responders.
 Among those declaring that they do not consider the TB helpful, most of them declare that it is useful for patients and physicians (the percentages are respectively 3.6 and 9.3%).
 The non-responder rate is 0.8%.

-Summary of the rate of responses related to the reliability of the TB sensor and the discomfort feelings related to the moment of data download of parents (upper part) and patients (lower part) (Additional file 1)
+Table 1 summarizes the rate of answers related to the reliability of the TB sensor and the discomfort feelings related to the moment of data download.

 In questions 12 and 13, the parents were asked respectively if they would accept again to use the TB sensor and if they would recommend its use to other people.
 91.2% answered that they surely would accept again the TB, 6.0% would have some doubts, and 1.5% answered “no” (non-responder rate 0.9%).
 91.3% of parents would recommend TB use to other patients, 2.7% declare that they would not recommend the TB use, and 4.8% would recommend the use of TB only in particular situations, for example, if the patient is not accepting the therapy, in very anxious subjects, and in non-compliant patients and if it was possible to check TB data at home by parents (non-responder rate 1.2%).